minishift/minishift/README.md

 # Minishift

-Minishift is a tool that helps you to run OpenShift locally by running a single-node OpenShift cluster inside a VM.
-You can try out OpenShift or develop with it day-to-day on your local host.
+Minishift is a tool that helps you run OpenShift locally by running a single-node OpenShift cluster inside a VM.
+You can try out OpenShift or develop with it, day-to-day, on your local host.

 Minishift uses [libmachine](https://github.com/docker/machine/tree/master/libmachine) for provisioning VMs, and [OpenShift Origin](https://github.com/openshift/origin) for running the cluster.